Federal and Private Loan Programs

 Federal Unsubsidized Stafford Loan

-Unsubsidized Stafford loans are not awarded based on a student's financial need.
+Federal Direct Unsubsidized Stafford loans are not awarded based on a student's financial need.
 Through this program, a student may borrow up to $20,500 annually.
-The loan has a fixed interest rate of 5.31% and interest begins to accrue immediately upon disbursement.
+The loan has a fixed interest rate of 6.6% and interest begins to accrue immediately upon disbursement.
 The student has the option of paying the interest quarterly or allowing it to accrue while in school.
 Repayment begins six months after the borrower graduates or is no longer enrolled at least half-time.
 Federal law requires both entrance and exit counseling for this loan.